Syllabus for IST 402 Emerging Technologies:

 1. COURSE OVERVIEW

-An emerging technology, oddly enough, is the humanistic technology of simulating human behaviour.
+An emerging technology, oddly enough, is the technology of simulating human behaviour.
 This and related technologies have been called expert systems and artificial intellegence.
 They are currently being used as opponents in computer games and have been started to be used to test interfaces as surrogate users.
 They are an interesting intersection between technology and human psychology.
-The National Resarch Council (Pew & Mavor, 1998) and research councils in the US, UK, and Australia expect this area to become increasingly important.
-There are a wide range of possible applications including video games, military simulations, knowledge-based computer-based tutors, and assistive agents [Norling on agents and why they need to be more human: ABC Radio, 18 M, [mp4] [mp3]].
+The National Resarch Council (Pew & Mavor, 1998, 2007) and research councils in the US, UK, and Australia expect this area to become increasingly important and they invest in it.
+There are a wide range of possible applications including video games, military simulations, knowledge-based computer-based tutors, and assistive agents [Norling on agents and why they need to be more human: ABC Radio [mp4] [mp3]].

 To explore this new technology and its science base, this class has three components.
 The first, short, component examines the application of models of human performance firstly as scientific theories, but also their use in training environments, in operations research, in design, and as opponents in computer games.
 This section is based on reading and discussion.

 The second component examines how to create such models.
 Students will study how to create such models using an existing cognitive and AI architecture, Soar.
 Students will be introduced to the ideas of using published descriptions of human behavior (i.e., journal articles and handbooks), as well as how data is gathered when published materials are not available.
 Tools for analysing the data to help create models will also be covered.
 This component results in a model created by the student or a team within a somewhat constrained task, dTank.
-A prototypical final project is to build a model of your own play in this game.
+A prototypical final project is to build a model of your own play in this game, but this project can be student-interest driven.

 The final component examines how such models in general and the student's model in particular can be tested, validated, and thus can be believed and improved.
 If the dTank environment is used, a competition between models will be staged, both as models of intelligence (do they win?), and as models of humans (do they act like humans?).
 Thus questions related to the philosophy of science are also discussed.

 This course requires an Instructor technology room on a Monday afternoon and a student technology room on a Wed afternoon.
-The student room will have PCs.
-You should also be able to install the software on your home machine.
+The student room will have Mac/PCs.
+You should also be able to install the software on your home machine, and many students will choose to do this.

 The official pre-requisites are IST 210 and IST 220 (or such).
 You should also have an interest in modeling human behaviour, and then secondarily, some knowledge of human behaviour or some knowledge of the technology to model it (or both).
-Knowledge of human behaviour can come from IST 331 or two psychology courses.
-Knowledge of the technology means Lisp or JAVA or expert systems or agent architectures.
+Knowledge of human behaviour can come from IST 331 or a psychology course.
+Knowledge of the technology means production systems, Lisp, or JAVA, or expert systems or agent architectures.
 Students will be paired where possible to create pairs with complementary knowledge.
 If you have questions about prerequisites, please see me.

 2. COURSE OBJECTIVES